EducloudHQ/rest_with_sam_python/content/prerequisites/create_an_aws_account.md

 ![alt text](https://raw.githubusercontent.com/EducloudHQ/rest_with_sam_python/master/assets/describe.png)

-We'll be needed the access Id and Key later on, so be sure to download and save them software.
+We'll be needed the access Id Key and secret later on, so be sure to download and save them software.

 ![alt text](https://raw.githubusercontent.com/EducloudHQ/rest_with_sam_python/master/assets/download.png)